telerik/blazor-docs/knowledge-base/editor-get-selection.md

 title: Get the content of the Editor selected by the user
 description: How to get the content of the Editor selected by the user
 type: how-to
-page_title: Get the content of the Editor selected by the user
+page_title: Get the user selection in the Editor
-slug: editor-kb-content-selection
+slug: editor-kb-get-selection
 position:
 tags:
 res_type: kb